Healthier air for Leicester schools award

-- Achieving at least your Silver Eco-Schools Award with the topic of transport covered
+- Achieving at least your Silver Eco-Schools Award with the topic of transport covered (now green flag)

 - At least 1 ongoing scheme for example Living Streets - Walk to School, Sustrans Schools Cycling - which has lasted at least 2 school terms.